International Brazilian Jiu-Jitsu Federation: IBJJF Gi tournaments

 The Gi tournaments in the 2017/2018 season along with their tournament weighting are listed below.

 IBJJF No-Gi Tournaments

 As of December 2017, the IBJJF does not have a separate athlete ranking for No-Gi tournaments although states on its ranking page that "No-GI ranking and system coming soon".
 The No-Gi events in the 2017/2018 calendar are listed below.

+IBJJF special events

+Alongside their open tournaments, the IBJJF has also staged a number of special events over the years as well.
+This originally began with the introduction of the IBJJF Grand Prix, an invitation-only tournament that took place on a single night and was only contested in either one or two weightclasses at each event.
+In 2022, the IBJJF announced that they would be opening up IBJJF Grand Prix events to women as well, and arranged their first ever female tournament.

+On March 20, 2023, the IBJJF announced a new tournament format called 'The Crown' which was scheduled for later that year.